 Anne Maher Chair

-I would also like to express thanks to the officials at the HSE and the Department of Health for their assistance to the Group.
+The Group continues to work in association with the HSE and the Department of Health and I would like to thank the officials of both for their assistance to the Group.